michele-bc/michele-bc.github.io/_pages/about.md

 <div align="justify">

-We have ensembled a near infrared (NIR) stellar library called SMARTY: The MILES moderate resolution near-infrared stellar library.
-We selected 31 stars of the MILES optical library, which have well-defined atmospheric parameters, and presented a broad coverage of the HR diagram.
-We observed the stars with the Gemini Near-IR Spectrograph (GNIRS) at the 8.1 m Gemini North telescope, with resolution of R~1300.
+SMARTY is our near-infrared (NIR) stellar library, an acronym for the MILES Moderate Resolution Near-Infrared Stellar Library.
+We selected 31 stars from the MILES optical library (which have well-defined atmospheric parameters) and provide broad coverage of the HR diagram.
+We observed the stars with the Gemini Near-IR Spectrograph (GNIRS) at the 8.1 m Gemini North telescope, achieving a resolution of R ~ 1300.
+Ground observations in the NIR are very challenging because most of the Earth's atmospheric emissions are located in these wavelengths, so delivering reliable spectra requires a lot of procedures.
+For SMARTY, we applied different methods to ensure good-quality spectra, and we made them available to the community.
+You can access it [here](https://www.if.ufrgs.br/~riffel/smarty/)!

 </div>

-Our goal was make SMARTY available to the community, and you can access it [here](https://www.if.ufrgs.br/~riffel/smarty/).

 ![The HR diagram for NIR stellar libraries.](/images/SMARTY-HR.jpg "The HR diagram for NIR stellar libraries.")